VascoMS/AWS-Cloud-Computing-Project/README.md

 ## Games@Cloud

-The following packages can be found in `src/`:
+The following modules can be found in `src/`:

 1. `capturetheflag` - the Capture the Flag workload
 2. `fifteenpuzzle` - the 15-Puzzle Solver workload